aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 If there is no supplementary metadata file available, one can also directly investigate the data and its layout.

-First, check the AiiDA groups:
+First, we can check the AiiDA groups:

 ```bash
 $ verdi group list --all-users